MTraveller/mt-product-promo/README.md

 ![IMAGES](https://github.com/MTraveller/mt-product-promo/blob/9e523a8c9a96009ebb20e030a9681a895487724d/rm-img/images-inside-figure.jpg)

 The header does not utilize the `<picture>` tag as I set the background image with CSS instead merely for educational purposes.
 If I wanted to use next-gen images, I would use the Modernizr JS library to check which features the visitor's browser has.
 Then dynamically inject classes based on the information retrieved and target those classes with CSS for either next-gen or classic image types.

-As for this project, I used only HTML and CSS except for the Instagram embed, which has JS in its embed code.

 ### Videos